This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Denmark.

 When the employer informs the employees or the employees’ representatives of the above-mentioned, the employer is also obligated to forward the above-mentioned information to the Danish Regional Labour Market Council (the “Council”) (the “First Letter”).

-If the employer after completing the negotiations still entails to terminate employees and fulfils the Conditions, the employer is obligated to inform the Council hereof in a letter (the “Second Letter”).
-If the employer entails to terminate 50 % or more of the employed employees, the Second Later cannot be forwarded to the Council prior to 21 days after the negotiations commenced.
+If the employer after completing the negotiations still contemplates terminating employees and fulfil the Conditions, the employer is obligated to inform the Council hereof in a letter (the “Second Letter”).
+If the employer contemplates to terminate 50 % or more of the workforce, the Second Letter cannot be forwarded to the Council prior to 21 days after the negotiations commenced.

-When the employer has forwarded the Second Letter, the employer is obligated to as soon as possible and within 10 days inform the Council in a letter of,which employees, who are going to be terminated (the “Third Letter”).
+When the employer has forwarded the Second Letter, the employer is obligated to as soon as possible and within 10 days from the Second Letter to inform the Council by a new letter, which employees that will be terminated (the “Third Letter”).
 At the same time, these employees must be informed of the terminations.

 What, if any, additional considerations apply if a worker’s employment is terminated in the context of a business sale?